Maxwellafram/Maxwellafram/README.md

-👋 Hi, I’m Maxwell Afram, a passionate Data Analyst and Business Intelligence (BI) Developer with a love for transforming raw data into actionable insights.
-With over 10 years of experience as an Accountant and Auditor, handling complex figures and numbers has been second nature to me.
-My transition into data analytics stems from this deep familiarity with numbers and a desire to make a larger impact through data-driven decisions.
+👋 Hi, I’m Maxwell Afram, a results-driven Data Analyst and Business Intelligence (BI) Developer with a passion for transforming complex data into meaningful business insights.
+With 15+ years of experience spanning Accounting, Audit, and Data Analytics, I have developed a keen ability to access, manipulate, and interpret data to drive strategic decision-making. 📊

-Currently, I'm working on an exciting project at Zomato, where I’m developing dashboards to analyze customer demographics, restaurant ratings, and order patterns.
-I use SQL, Alteryx, Tableau, and Power BI to clean data, build insights, and create intuitive visualizations.
-My expertise includes connecting data pipelines and optimizing dashboards for business use, ensuring teams can easily access the data they need.
+🚀 Currently, I work as a Data Analyst at Supernova, where I design dynamic dashboards, optimize data pipelines, and translate raw data into actionable intelligence.
+Using tools like SQL, Alteryx, Tableau, and Power BI, I ensure businesses have real-time, data-driven insights to make informed decisions and stay ahead of the competition.

+📈 What sets me apart is my ability to bridge the gap between technical analytics and business strategy.
+I don’t just analyze numbers—I tell the story behind the data, providing stakeholders with clear, impactful insights that fuel growth.
+I thrive on solving complex problems, uncovering hidden trends, and optimizing reporting processes to enhance efficiency.

-Beyond my technical skills, I’m driven by a genuine passion for uncovering the stories that data can tell.
-I also love to share knowledge by teaching others about the impact of data and how to use BI tools effectively.
-Whether it’s analyzing sales figures or diving deep into customer behaviors, I aim to turn data into powerful tools that drive strategic decisions.
+🎓 Beyond my technical expertise, I’m passionate about sharing knowledge and empowering teams to make the most of their data.
+Whether it’s streamlining operations, identifying market trends, or improving customer insights, my goal is to turn data into a powerful competitive advantage.

-Let’s collaborate on projects where we can turn data into something truly impactful
+🤝 I’m excited to bring my expertise to a forward-thinking team where I can make a real impact.
+Let’s connect and explore how data can drive smarter decisions and business success!

 📫 How to reach me: